aaronsharma/SEGP/Portfolio/Sprints & Project Management.md

 </p>
 This adds the final gamification element - the high (in this case, low) score - which enables users to compare themselves against everybody else.

-These stretches would have taken us from a simple daily usage app, to one that tracked usage, offered lifestyle advice, gave greater analysis and breakdown of usage wit henhanced advice, looked at financial aspects and finally allowed you to play against other users.
+These stretches would have taken us from a simple daily usage app, to one that tracked usage, offered lifestyle advice, gave greater analysis and breakdown of usage with enhanced advice, looked at financial aspects and finally allowed you to play against other users.

 These extra elements would have been accessible by pressing buttons - so that users not interested in those experiences did not have to see them.